wcfrobert/wcfrobert.github.io/_posts/2025-06-20-punching-shear.md

 In practice, most engineers use some kind of CAD software to avoid doing the geometry puzzle.
 In addition to the perimeter reduction, there are two additional consequences that are often ignored:

-* The addition of openings may shift the shear section centroid (see nuance #4)
+* The addition of openings may shift the shear section centroid (see 2.4)
 * The addition of opening may rotate the principal axes.
 For example, the section above on the right must be rotated 28 degrees to its principal orientation - where $$I_{xy}=0$$ - otherwise equilibrium will not hold.
-(See nuance #5)
+(See 2.5)

 ### 2.3 Slab Edge Overhang

 At edge or corner columns, the slab may cantilever far beyond the face of the column.
 At what point does it become an interior condition?
 According to ACI 318-19 22.6.4.1, the perimeter of the critical section shall be minimized.
-We will interpret this to mean that the overhang cannot provide more perimeter than if the column were on the interior.
+We will interpret this to mean that the overhang condition cannot provide more perimeter than if the column were on the interior.
 If we do the math, the limit works out to be $$c_2/2 +d$$.
 Where $$d$$ is the average slab depth, and $$c_2$$ is the column dimension parallel to the slab edge.
 If the slab cantilevers longer than this limit, the edge condition becomes an interior condition.

 $$\mbox{max overhang} = c_2/2 + d$$

 <img src="/assets/img/blog/2025/punchingshear/theory12.png" style="width:90%;"/>

-Reality is definitely more complicated.
-Ideally, engineers should avoid this grey-zone and ensure a clear distinction between edge and interior columns.
+Reality is more complicated.
+Ideally, engineers should avoid this grey area and ensure a clear distinction between edge and interior columns.